Being a Travel Blogger (Even When You're Not Traveling!)

 Student, Musician, Creative

-I'm Theresa, a travel blogger and freelance writer living in Los Angeles, CA. I help people create more adventure in their lives every day, around the world and in their own backyards through my blog, Tremendous Times.
-My work has appeared and been shared by The Burning Man organization, HOW Design Magazine, The Dieline, LunaLuna Magazine, The Examiner, Elite Daily, and more.
+I'm Theresa, a travel blogger and freelance writer living in Los Angeles, CA. On Tremendous Times, I help people create more adventure in their lives every day, around the world and in their own backyards.
+I'm the Managing Editor of The Dieline, and my work has appeared and been shared by The Burning Man organization, HOW Design Magazine, The Dieline, LunaLuna Magazine, The Examiner, Elite Daily, and more.

 * Appeared on HuffPost Live to discuss the changes in the Burning Man community

-* Appeared on the HPL Podcast with Brooke Schoenman to discuss a trip where she took only her purse
+* Appeared on the HPL Podcast with Brooke Schoenman to discuss a trip where I took only my purse

-* Snorkeled in 35° water in between tectonic plates in Silfra and wrote sponsored posts about her journey
+* Snorkeled in 35° water in between tectonic plates in Silfra and wrote sponsored posts about the journey.